Atta (novel)

 Atta: A Novel of a Most Extraordinary Adventure is a science fiction novel by Francis Rufus Bellamy published in 1953.
 In 1954 the novel was published back-to-back with Murray Leinster's The Brain Stealers as Ace Double D-079.

 Atta is a Robinson Crusoe-like tale of a man who is hit by lightning and wakes up, to find himself half an inch tall.
 He befriends a talking warrior ant named Atta and has many adventures.
 At the end of the novel, Atta dies, and the man returns to normal size.

 Critical reception

+Goodreads website gives Atta a 4.08 average rating based on 41 reviews.